zen-suite/focus-mode-extension/README.md

 ## Download and Install

-Head to the [releases](https://github.com/zen-suite/focus-mode-extension/releases) page to download extension.
+Head over to the [releases](https://github.com/zen-suite/focus-mode-extension/releases) page to download extension.
 After downloading zip file, unzip the file.
 Then, follow instruction [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to load unpack extension.

-## Download and Install
+## Feedback or bug report?

-Head to the [releases](https://github.com/zen-suite/focus-mode-extension/releases) page to download extension.
-After downloading zip file, unzip the file.
-Then, follow instruction [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to load unpack extension.
+If you have feature requests, feedback or bug report, please head over to the [issues page](https://github.com/zen-suite/focus-mode-extension/issues/new/choose) and create either `Bug Report` or `Feature Request` issue.

 ## Development